 In keeping with its mission to promote open source intelligence tradecraft, elevate the discipline, and develop the practitioner community, the OSINT Foundation seeks to collaboratively develop standards for our profession.
 The following standards documents and resources are applicable to U.S. OSINT practitioners in the Intelligence Community and of educational value to the broader OSINT community.

-Dated March 4, 2023, the document establishes the four mediums which represent the totality of the PAI
+Revised on October 16, 2023, the document establishes the four mediums which represent the totality of the PAI

 environment at this time.
 The document also provides clarification regarding topics such as gray literature, and observation vs. elicitation.